 However, it is impossible for our Parish to share God’s graceful abundance without your commitment of time and financial resources.
 The unmet needs of our neighborhood and world continue to grow, and can only be met through our action together, which is why we respectfully ask you to consider an increased commitment (as you are able) of your time and your financial resources so that we can continue to do and to be about the work of sharing God’s graceful abundance with God’s people and creation.

 As we each pray and discern God’s call to each of us to share the part of God’s abundance entrusted to us with our Parish in 2024, please listen for and be open to doing new things to share God’s graceful abundance and to providing our Parish, as you are able, the necessary annual and special support so that we can continue to do and be about the work of sharing God’s graceful abundance.

 The Stewardship Committee

 P.S.
-This year, you will be able to make your pledge online or by paper, depending on your preference.
-As you prayerfully consider your annual pledge, we ask that pledges be received by Monday, December 20, 2021 to allow us the time we need to prepare and submit our Parish’s annual budget for the Vestry’s consideration.
+This year, you will continue to be able to make your pledge either online or by paper, depending on your preference.
+As you prayerfully consider your annual pledge, we ask that pledges be received by Sunday, November 5, 2023 to allow us the time we need to prepare and submit our Parish’s annual budget for the Vestry’s consideration.